Grzegorzsa/zen-custom-fields/readme.md

   <code><?php echo zen_field(1, 2) ?></code>

-2. A better approach is to use key/value pairs.
+2. A better approach is to use named key/value pairs.
 In this case you should use table header tags <code>&lt;th&gt;</code> for field names.
   <pre><code>[zen-fields]
     &lt;table&gt;